Dispatchers across Kansas experience worker shortages

 According to the 911 Coordinating Council, Kansas has over 160 dispatcher vacancies, an issue many employers are dealing with.

-“Drive down the street, and you see help-wanted signs everywhere,” Butler County 911 Director Jeremy Seglem said.
+“Drive down the street, and you see help-wanted signs everywhere,” Jeremy Seglem, Butler County 911 director, said.
 “And we’re all competing for those people, and applications have fallen off in the last couple of years.”

 Many emergency management departments are focusing on recruitment so calls don’t go unanswered.